kurtmckee/dotbot-windows/README.rst

 **Fonts**

 Starting with Windows 10 build 17704, users can `install fonts without admin permissions`_.
-The fonts can be copied into ``"%LOCALAPPDATA%/Microsoft/Windows/Fonts"``, so this plugin replaces that directory with a symlink to a directory of your choosing.
+The fonts can be copied into ``"%LOCALAPPDATA%/Microsoft/Windows/Fonts"`` and installed via the Windows registry.

 Here's a dotbot configuration file example: